-Thousands of experienced and new fishermen fly into Southwest Florida International Airport every year from all around the world to take advantage of Boca Grande’s world-famous fishing grounds just to the north.
+Thousands of experienced and new fishermen fly into Southwest Florida International Airport every year from all around the world to go on a Fort Myers fishing charter take advantage of Boca Grande’s world-famous fishing grounds just to the north.
 Many anglers refer to Boca Grande as the Tarpon Capital of the World because of its one-of-a-kind fishery.
 And that’s not to mention the charming downtown, fantastic beaches, and beautiful sunsets that help Fort Myers, the so-called “City of Palms,” attract all kinds of tourists.

 World-class tarpon are truly a calling card for Fort Myers fishing.
 However, while tarpon might be the flashiest species in the area, Fort Myers has an incredibly diverse fishery offering a chance to target pretty much any Florida fish you can imagine.
 Its countless productive estuaries and rivers make for phenomenal inshore fishing.
 The mangrove islands, grass flats, and deep channels almost always hold fish.
 You can also fish offshore in the Gulf of Mexico if you’re interested in deep sea fishing.

 Fort Myers is a prime spot to complete a Florida Backcountry Slam.
 A Backcountry Slam consists of catching a tarpon, a redfish, and a snook on the same day.
 When you’re fly fishing or even just throwing artificial lures, this is easier said than done.
 Tarpon are not only one of the most exciting fish to catch due to their aerial acrobatics and the fact that their size ranges up to 200 pounds, but they’re also challenging to land for several reasons.